The American Botanist at Huguenot College

-#OTD On this day in 1943, the noted botanist who became president of Huguenot College in South Africa and founded of the South African Association of University Women; Bertha Stoneman died.
+Today is the anniversary of the death of the noted botanist who became president of Huguenot College in South Africa and founded of the South African Association of University Women, Bertha Stoneman.

 Born on a farm near Jamestown, New York, the Stoneman family had many notable achievements.
-Her aunt, Kate Stoneman, was the first woman admitted to the New York State bar, another aunt became the first policewoman in Buffalo, and her uncle George Stoneman, who was a general in the American Civil War, became the 15th governor of California.
+Bertha's aunt, Kate Stoneman, was the first woman admitted to the New York State bar.
+Another aunt became the first policewoman in Buffalo, and her uncle George Stoneman, a general in the American Civil War, became the 15th governor of California.
 (Ronald Reagan being the 33rd, and Arnold Schwarzenegger being the 38th.)

 Bertha Stoneman completed her undergraduate and doctorate degrees in botany at Cornell University in 1894 and 1896, respectively.
-She jumped at the chance to lead the botany department at Huguenot College, a women's college in Wellington, South Africa.
+Bertha jumped at the chance to lead the botany department at Huguenot College, a women's college in Wellington, South Africa.
 More precisely, Huguenot College was the only woman's college on the African continent.
-Later she would recall,
+Later Bertha would recall,

 "It was the courtesy, culture and hospitality of certain Africans that held me... there."

-The college called on Stoneman to not only teach botany; but also zoology, mathematics, logic, ethics and psychology.
+The college called on Bertha to teach botany and zoology, mathematics, logic, ethics, and psychology.

-When talking to Americans during visits home, Stoneman praised South African plant life, saying:
+When talking to Americans during visits home, Bertha praised South African plant life, saying:

 "South Africa provides 42 species of native asparagus.
 Why should it not be cultivated as a vegetable?